beefyfinance/beefy-blog/content/articles/we-re-back-maximizing-vejoe-rewards-with-trader-joe.en.md

 beJOE is a Beefy-wrapped version of $JOE staked to earn $veJOE, maximizing emissions on boosted farms. beJOE stakers earn 5% of emissions from those boosted farms.

-Our strategy should offer the best service as other locked offerings don't provide an exit.
+Our strategy offers the best service as other locked offerings don't provide an exit.

 ### How does beJOE work?